ZentriaMC/blog/content/posts/its-2021-nftables-still-does-not-integrate.md

 ### Docker:

-There are few solutions around, like https://archive.is/MHBu3 and https://archive.is/bqKHl, but this involves disabling Docker's iptables integration, making using managed networks (`docker network create <name>`) painful.
+There are few solutions around, like https://archive.is/MHBu3 and https://archive.is/bqKHl, but this involves disabling Docker's iptables integration, making use of managed networks (`docker network create <name>`) painful.

 Technically could work this around by writing a events listener for Docker or using a plugin (probably?)